slackhq/slack-api-docs/page_messages.md

 		"icons": {} // optional hash of icons to use for displaying the bot (overrides what is set in `bot_id`) }

-For more information about bot names and icons, see the [bots](/docs/bots) documentation.

 File shared with channel

 	{